 Have you heard the phrase, “Variety is the spice of life”?
 Well, variety is the spice of the cruising life, for sure!
 Cruises offer more variety which leads to a better overall value and experience.
-With further inspection and the list below, you'll understand why cruising can be better than an all-inclusive resort holiday.
+With further inspection and the list below, you’ll understand why cruising can be better than an all-inclusive resort vacation.

 - On a cruise, you get to explore multiple destinations for no additional cost.
 At an all-inclusive resort, you only get to experience one destination unless you want to add more expense.

 - On a cruise, you have more options of things to do.
 Norwegian cruises offer trivia, bowling, raffles, and art auctions, for starters.

 - You will have varied entertainment on a cruise vacation.
 From Broadway-style singing and dancing shows to comedians, and everything in between, there is no room for boredom aboard a cruise with Norwegian!

 - Cruise prices, without excursions or extras, are generally lower than all-inclusive resort prices.
 Comparing room and board, food, drinks, and entertainment, cruising wins out in my book.
 For example, did you know that you can cruise to Hawaii with Norwegian for half the price of an all-inclusive resort vacation?

 - On a cruise ship, you have a bigger variety of food choices.
 While an all-inclusive resort will have one or two restaurants on site, a Norwegian Cruise offers many dining options, including a mixture of buffets, specialty restaurants, and main dining rooms.